nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format : `exit`

 #### Saving the data
-Task Manager data are saved in the hard disk automatically after any command that changes the data.
+Menion data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.<br>